DerekBanister/OURganizer/README.md

 ## Functionality

+**This is the first page a User will see when they log-in or register for this application.
+This dashboard currently offers only two options for portals, but many more will be added in future development.**

 ![dashboard](https://user-images.githubusercontent.com/89547994/175980127-ee96041d-d916-4c7d-bde9-e86dbf7fb79f.png)

-**This is the first page a User will see when they log-in or register for this application.
-This dashboard currently offers only two options for portals, but many more will be added in future development.

-![ourganizerData](https://user-images.githubusercontent.com/89547994/175979735-076dbfe9-1982-45ad-838c-7531d3c6eced.png)

 **Any services or credentials added will be unique to each user.
 I implemented this by adding a unique user's ID as a foreign key to the table that holds the data for these credentials pictured above.
-I wanted to make sure each user's data was unique to their account and stored in a secure fashion.
+I wanted to make sure each user's data was unique to their account and stored in a secure fashion.**

+![ourganizerData](https://user-images.githubusercontent.com/89547994/175979735-076dbfe9-1982-45ad-838c-7531d3c6eced.png)

-## Authors
+## Author

 * **DEREK BANISTER**